zennpng/bookreview/README.md

 # Simple Book Review Website using Flask and SQL

-Run Flask using 'Flask run'
+Run App using 'Flask run'
   - app.py will be run automatically by Flask server
   - if error occurs, manually set DATABASE_URL environment variable before running server